• Skip to primary navigation

 Lets prep the gravy first.

-In a pan, heat 1 tablespoon of oil.
+In a pan, heat 1 tbsp of oil.

 Saute onions till translucent and tip in the garlic and ginger next.